Brosimum alicastrum: Cultivation

-The breadnut fruit disperses on the ground at different times throughout its range.
-It has a large seed covered by a thin, citrus-flavored, orange-colored skin favored by a number of forest creatures.
-More importantly for humans, the large seed which is enveloped by the tasty skin is an edible "nut" that can be boiled or dried and ground into a meal for porridge or flatbread.
-The name "breadnut" probably arose because the seeds can be ground to produce bread.
-Breadnut is nutritious and has value as a food source, and may have formed a part of the diet of the pre-Columbian Maya of the lowlands region in Mesoamerica, although to what extent has been a matter of some debate among historians and archaeologists: no verified remains or illustrations of the fruit have been found at any Mayan archaeological sites.
+Breadnut may have formed a part of the diet of the pre-Columbian Maya of the lowlands region in Mesoamerica, although to what extent has been a matter of some debate among historians and archaeologists: no verified remains or illustrations of the fruit have been found at any Mayan archaeological sites.

-It was planted by the Maya civilization 2000 years ago and it has been claimed in several publications by Dennis E. Puleston to have been a staple food in the Maya diet.
+It has been claimed in several publications by Dennis E. Puleston to have been a staple food in the Maya diet.
 Puleston demonstrated a strong correlation between ancient Maya settlement patterns and the distribution of relic stands of ramon trees.

-Other research has downplayed the ramon's significance.
+Other research has downplayed the Maya nut's significance.
 In the modern era, it has been marginalized as a source of nutrition and has often been characterized as a famine food.

 The tree lends its name to the Maya archaeological sites of Iximché and Topoxte, both in Guatemala and Tamuin (reflecting the Maya origin of the Huastec peoples).
 It is one of the 20 dominant species of the Maya forest.
 Of the dominant species, it is the only one that is wind-pollinated.
 It is also found in traditional Maya forest gardens.